Generalized cluster algorithms for Potts lattice gauge theory: Background and definitions

-to each pairing of edge spin assignment $f\in C^1\paren{X;\Z_q}$ and percolation subcomplex $P\subset X$.
-The product is taken over the plaquettes $x$ of $X$; $A$ is the event that $x \not \in P$, and $B$ the event that $x \in P$ \emph{and} $\delta^1 f(x) = 0$.
+Following Edwards and Sokal \cite{edwards-sokal}, we couple Potts lattice gauge theory $\nu$ (with parameters $\beta$ and $q$) to the PRCM $\mu$ (with parameters $p=1-e^{-\beta}$ and $q$) as the joint distribution $\K$ assigning probability to each pair of edge spin assignment $f\in C^1\paren{X;\Z(q)}$ and percolation subcomplex $P\subset X$.
+The product is taken over the plaquettes $x$ of $X$: $A(x)$ is the event that $x \not \in P$, and $B(f,x)$ the event that $x \in P$ \emph{and} $\delta^1 f(x) = 1$.
 The coupling is illustrated (in an algorithmic context) in Figure \ref{figure:sw-illustrated}.
 Based on work by Hiraoka and Shirai in \cite{bernoulli-cell-complexes}, Duncan and Schweinhart prove the following as Proposition 12 and Corollary 13 in \cite{duncan2023sharp}:

 \begin{proposition}[Marginals of $\K$, Prop.
 12 in~\cite{duncan2023sharp}] The marginal distribution $\K(f, -)$ on $f$ is Potts lattice gauge theory, and the marginal distribution $\K(-, P)$ on $P$ is the plaquette random-cluster measure. \end{proposition} \begin{proposition}[Conditionals of $\K$, Cor.
 13 in \cite{duncan2023sharp}] The conditional distribution $\K(- \mid f)$ on percolation subcomplexes $P$ given a cochain $f$ is independent percolation with probability $p$ over non-frustrated plaquettes in $X$.
-The conditional distribution $\K(- \mid P)$ on cochains $f$ given a percolation subcomplex $P$ is the uniform measure on $Z^1 \paren{P;\Z_q}=\ker\delta^1$, the group of cocycles of $P$. \end{proposition}
+The conditional distribution $\K(- \mid P)$ on cochains $f$ given a percolation subcomplex $P$ is the uniform measure on $Z^1 \paren{P;\Z(q)}=\ker\delta^1$, the group of cocycles of $P$. \end{proposition}